-Over the last ten years, we have seen increasing popularity of pets carrying health insurance.
-We think this is an excellent evolution in animal health care, because veterinary care is expensive.
-Routine care like vaccinations, deworming, spay or neuter are enough to have to budget for.
-With pet insurance, if Fluffy falls or eats something harmful, the insurance policy kicks in and helps to avoid a tricky financial situation.
+Over the last ten years, we have seen the increasing popularity of pets carrying health insurance.
+We think this is an excellent evolution in animal health care because veterinary care is expensive.
+Routine care like vaccinations, deworming, spay or neuter are enough to have to budget for in advance.
+If your pet falls or eats something harmful with pet insurance, the insurance policy kicks in and helps avoid a tricky financial situation.

 - Is this company licensed in Ontario, and what policies are available in this province?

 - How long have they been around?
-Does anyone you know use them and what kind of experiences have they had with them?
+Does anyone you know use their services, and what kind of experiences have they had with them?